π

 Bugs That Are Known to Me and Relevant for Me

-If you happen to know a viable workaround or fix, please drop me a line:
+If you happen to know a viable workaround or fix to any of those issues, please drop me a line:

 Related articles that link to this one: